 But likewise, there are C++ developers who are genuinely good at what they do.
 They write clean code in C++ and they write clean code in any other language that they ever need to learn.

-Likewise, I knew developers who had to learn C or C++ at late stages of their career.
+I also knew developers who had to learn C or C++ at the late stages of their careers.
 And they had no problem with that.
 Even though C++ happens to be harder than the languages they already knew, their accumulated knowledge and experience made it easy for them to learn it.

 So, while the argument that learning C++ as your first language has some merit, there doesn’t seem to be any actual real-life evidence that this is the case.